 This year’s Eurolife Summer School titled “Molecular Mechanisms in Cancer – Translating Discoveries into Personalised Therapies” was held on 9-13 July at the Leiden University Medical Center (LUMC) in the Netherlands.
 This was the second Eurolife Summer School (first one held in July 2017 at the University of Barcelona) so far.
 The Summer School received very positive comments from the participants.

 Hear from the Eurolife Summer School 2018 participants and learn what they have to say about the event.

 With the recent developments, current limitations and challenges in cancer therapy at its core, the Summer School offered the 35 participants an opportunity to enhance their knowledge related to different aspects in the field of cancer research and treatments.
 The group of participants consisted of 3 selected PhD/MSc students from each of the 9 Eurolife institutions as well as 8 PhD students from several Chinese top-universities.
-The academic background of the participants was diverse (medical, molecular biologist, imaging, etc), The testimonials of the participants will soon be available HERE.
+The academic background of the participants was diverse (medical, molecular biologist, imaging, etc).
 The Eurolife Summer School 2018 was coordinated by Prof. Peter ten Dijke, LUMC and Prof. Arne Östman, Karolinska Institute.
 As part of the program, Prof. Östman presented the Eurolife Distinguished Lecture and received the corresponding Eurolife medal.
 Besides lectures from Dutch senior researchers, presentations were given by scientists from several other Eurolife institutions.